The game is currently available on Meta Quest and PC (but PC has only been tested on Meta Quest headsets).

 First-Time Setup

-When hosting a game in a space for the first time, you are given in-game instructions to set up the space
+When hosting a game in a space for the first time, you are given in-game instructions to set up the space:

 Mark off 2 specific points to be used as calibration points by other devices.
+(The game will ask you to touch these points and save them as a "Calibration Station").

-Pick your map, set your game rules, and have fun!
+From the mixed-reality lobby, select your map, set your game rules, and have fun!

 Press the left menu button at any time to pull up the in-game menu and select recalibrate.